 Coyotes are present in Culver City and throughout Southern California.
 Although they generally avoid human contact, coyotes are wild animals.
 Coyotes have killed unattended small pets in Culver City.
 The City monitors residents’ reports of coyote behavior in consultation with wildlife experts, and the City will take appropriate action to protect human safety.
 It is especially important that the City be notified of any aggressive coyote behavior towards humans.

-The City Council has approved the three-year Culver City Coyote Study and Management Program, which is led by Dr. Eric G. Strauss, PhD from the Loyola Marymount University/Los Angeles's Center for Urban Resilience.
+In 2019, the City Council approved a three-year Culver City Coyote Study and Management Program, which is led by Dr. Eric G. Strauss, PhD from the Loyola Marymount University/Los Angeles's Center for Urban Resilience.
 Dr. Strauss's work began on July 1, 2019 and the final Culver City Coyote Report was completed in September 2022(PDF, 4MB).
-On March 13, 2023, Dr. Strauss and his team provided a presentation to the City Council about their findings and an overview of the Coyote Study and Management Program(PDF, 498KB) .
+On March 13, 2023, Dr. Strauss and his team provided a presentation to the City Council about their findings and an overview of the Coyote Study and Management Program(PDF, 498KB).

 The first year of the multi-year study includes, in its suite of activities, a review and assessment the City's existing data relating to coyote distribution and activity.
 Dr. Strauss's team has developed an online data visualization tool to depict a collection of community sightings and encounters with coyotes our area from 2013 to the present.
 The public is invited to view the online mapping tool.

 If you are in immediate danger, or fear for your safety or the safety of others, dial 9-1-1.